Intro: What You Should Know About Corporate & Personal Financial Plans

-According to The Institute of Financial Planning, one of the first steps of the financial planning process is to determine your short, medium, and long-term financial goals.
+One of the first steps of the financial planning process is to determine your short, medium, and long-term financial goals.
 In the short term, you may be interested in saving for a new car or paying off a student loan.
 A good financial planning process will force you to think much further into the future at your retirement or what you will do with your estate after you are gone.

 The basis of your financial planning process will then begin with an evaluation of your current finances.
-By reviewing your current income versus debt and expenses, you will gain a realistic idea of how much money is typically left over.
+By reviewing your current income versus debt and expenses, you will gain a realistic idea of how much money is typically left.
 Your financial planner should take a look at your cash flow, assets, insurance coverage, and current investments to get an accurate snapshot of your finances to determine where to go next.

 All-in-One Change Management Tools